 International relevance: **

-On the rare occassions ”8691” come up for sale, it has a rather hefty pricetag attached to it.
+Only 300 copies were pressed, and on the rare occassions ”8691” comes up for sale, it has a rather hefty pricetag attached to it.
 I can see why: genre fans must drag their drooling tongues on the ground over this!
 This one is certainly ripe for a proper reissue.
 Shadoks, are you listening?

 For those who may wonder, the cryptic album title refers to Martini Bianco.